Ghost Month and Zhong Yuan Festival | Discover Taiwanese Traditions

 Your Complete, Insiders Guide to Taiwan Traditions, Zhong Yuan, and the Ghost Festival

-Taiwan and its month dedicated to ghosts..?!
+Taiwan has a month dedicated to ghosts..?!

 The belief in the afterlife and spirits exists universally in different cultures and societies.